Cancer Council WA Accommodation Lodges

 Working together with Make Smoking History

 “What separates our accommodation lodges from others is that we focus on providing personalised support services to our guests based on their needs during treatment.
-It was a priority for us that Make Smoking History takes this into consideration when developing a comprehensive project plan” says Ron ten Hoor, Accommodation Services Manager.
+Offering smoke-free Accommodation facilities to our inhouse guests can be a real challenge because of the higher smoking rates seen amongst people from regional WA and dealing with transient populations at our Lodges.” says Ron ten Hoor, Accommodation Services Manager.

 1. Upskilling staff